 Dr Digby is also investigating whether little spotted kiwi have a call signature that can be used for identifying individuals.
 He is studying kiwi in different locations to see if unique regional dialects are developing.

-Try this activity with your students to help them gain an understanding of the importance of genetic diversity within a population.
+Read the article Population genetics and then try the activity, Exploring genetic variation, with your students to help them gain an understanding of the importance of genetic diversity within a population.